Code-Institute-Submissions/Ehnvik-football-opinions_MarResub/README.md

 - As a Site Owner I want to be able to receive questions from the users if they have any problems on the website
 - As a Site Owner I want to be able to update other users username so I can change them if the use inappropriate usernames

+## **UX**
+- All the important navigation links are located on top on every page
+- All posts have their dates when they where sent.
+- The latest sent post is always displayed on top of the page.
+- The user are able to reset forgotten password.
+- By clicking on a users username you get a summary of all that users posts.
+- The user are able to contact the site owner on the support page.

 ## **Features**